Learning Outcomes

 A buyer’s solicitor completes a purchase of unregistered land on 1 June.
 By what date must the application for first registration be submitted?

-Answer: The application for first registration must be submitted within two months of completion, so by 1 August.
+The application for first registration must be submitted within two months of completion, so by 1 August.
+If not lodged in time, the transfer is void as regards the legal estate until registration.

 Discharge of Existing Mortgages

 If the seller’s property is subject to a mortgage, the seller’s solicitor must use the sale proceeds to redeem the mortgage immediately after completion.
-The lender will then provide evidence of discharge, usually by electronic notification or a DS1 form (for registered land).
-The seller’s solicitor must send this evidence to the buyer’s solicitor to fulfil their undertaking.
+This obligation will usually have been given by undertaking (commonly within the Code-compliant replies to requisitions and on the Completion Information and Undertakings form).
+Once redeemed, the lender will provide evidence of discharge, usually by electronic notification direct to HM Land Registry or by a DS1/DS3 form for registered land.
+The seller’s solicitor must send confirmation of discharge (or the lodged DS1/DS3) to the buyer’s solicitor to obtain a release from the undertaking.

 Key Term: DS1 form

-A document executed by the lender confirming that a registered charge (mortgage) has been discharged.Key Term: undertaking
+A Land Registry form executed by the lender confirming that a registered charge over the whole of the title has been discharged.Key Term: DS3 form

-A binding promise by a solicitor to do something, such as redeem a mortgage and provide evidence of discharge.
+A binding professional promise given by a solicitor, enforceable by the court and regulators, to perform specified steps such as redeeming a charge and providing evidence of discharge.

-If the mortgage is not discharged, the buyer may not be able to register their title free of the charge.
+If the mortgage is not discharged, the buyer may be unable to register free of the charge and may need to consider enforcement of the undertaking.

 Worked Example 1.3